tcigrand/chat/README.md

 ## To run the application

+**This requires Node, if you don't have it installed, first install from https://nodejs.org/en/download/**

 1. Open a terminal/command prompt window
 2. Run `npm run install-deps`
 3. Run `npm run start:ui`